Wu-Chung Hsiang

-Wu-Chung Hsiang (項武忠; born 12 June 1935 in Zhejiang) is a Chinese-American mathematician, specializing in topology.
-Hsiang served as chairman of the Department of Mathematics at Princeton University from 1982 to 1985 and was one of the most influential topologists of the second half of the 20th century.
+Wu-Chung Hsiang (項武忠; born 12 June 1935) is a Taiwanese mathematician and topologist.
+He was highly influential in the field of differential topology as a professor at Yale University and then Princeton University, where he was the chairman of the mathematics department from 1982 to 1985.
+He has been described as one of the most influential topologists of the second half of the 20th century.